Health Data and AI: Responsible Innovation, Ethics and Regulatory Strategies

 Course description

-During the course, participants will have the opportunity to learn from and interact with thought leaders, practitioners, and scholars and benefit from the international and dynamic academic environment of the ETH, and the exceptional density of public and private actors engaged in the field.
+During the course, participants have the opportunity to learn from and interact with thought leaders, practitioners, and scholars and benefit from the international and dynamic academic environment of the ETH, and the exceptional density of public and private actors engaged in the field.

 Target Group